Motorcycle Insurance In Pennsylvania and New Jersey

 Yep, it's the law; if you are stopped, whether it's for a perceived traffic violation or because you're involved in an accident, if you can't produce the card immediately, you will be cited for not having it with you.
 Ironically, even if the officer's intention had only been to issue a warning, he'll end up writing you a ticket.
 And, if you're feeling singled out as a biker, don't.
 This law applies to all vehicle operators, whether they're at the wheel of a truck, car, van, RV, or bus.
 The reason we mention it here is that, while most drivers simply toss their vehicle insurance ID card in their glove compartments as soon it arrives in the mail, motorcycles lack a glove compartment.
 And while bikers may intend to tuck it away somewhere in the limited space available on their bike the next time they go for a ride, the "next time" comes, but the card stays home, out of sight, out of mind.

 Here at Devlin Insurance, we would never attempt to discuss the merits of one helmet over the other.
 Helmets are not our area of expertise, but insurance is.
-So if you've been considering adding collision, comprehensive, or medical payment coverage to your policy, or increasing your liability coverage from the minimum Pennsylvania law requires (which by the way, is $15,000 for the injury or death of one person in an accident; $30,000 for the injury or death of two people in one accident; or $5,000 for damage to another person's property), come discuss it with us at Devlin Insurance, your full-service insurance agency in Doylestown.
+So if you've been considering adding collision, comprehensive, or medical payment coverage to your policy, or increasing your liability coverage from the minimum Pennsylvania and New Jersey law requires (which by the way, is $15,000 for the injury or death of one person in an accident; $30,000 for the injury or death of two people in one accident; or $5,000 for damage to another person's property), come discuss it with us at Devlin Insurance, your full-service insurance agency in Doylestown.